CodeEagle/CodableStoreKit/README.md

 }
 ```

-If you don't want those convenience functions on your type you can _downgrade_ the `CodableStoreable` protocol to the `BaseCodableStoreable` protocol which removes the availability of those functions but still remains the conformance to use it with a `CodableStore`.
+If you ''''t want those convenience functions on your type you can _downgrade_ the `CodableStoreable` protocol to the `BaseCodableStoreable` protocol which removes the availability of those functions but still remains the conformance to use it with a `CodableStore`.

 ```swift
 // Without convience functions on type